UnitedHealth Group Incorporated (UNH) is primed for evolution with the beta value of 0.71

 UnitedHealth Group Incorporated had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $306.71 on 02/19/20, with the lowest value was $208.07 for the same time period, recorded on 04/17/19.

-The company’s shares, operating in the sector of healthcare managed to top a trading volume set approximately around 8.74 million for the day, which was evidently higher, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of healthcare managed to top a trading volume set approximately around 2.51 million for the day, which was evidently lower, when compared to the average daily volumes of the shares.

 The Analysts eye on UnitedHealth Group Incorporated (UNH)